amberm1286-cyber/premium-calculator-python/README.md

 python calculator_gui.py
 ```

+#### Website Version

+Open index.html in your browser or use the live demo link above.

 ---

 ## Project Highlights
-- Built a full scientific calculator using Tkinter
+- Built both a Python desktop calculator and a live website calculator
-- Implemented memory and history systems
+- Implemented scientific functions, memory system, history tracking, and keyboard shortcuts
-- Added keyboard interaction support
-- Designed a modern UI inspired by real-world apps
+- Added a polished UI with theme support and responsive layout
-- Focused on usability and clean structure
+- Created a downloadable EXE version for Windows

 ---